jyyyyylim/fastAttendix/README.md

 ### Notice
 on versions older than Python 3.9.1, a dependency might be missing. </br>
 should the script fail to run, run fix-deps.ps1 to repair dependencies. </br>
-if the script also fails, manually install pip and run `pip install requests`.
+if that script also fails, manually install pip and run `pip install requests`.

 ###### tested for Python 3.9.1.